Secrets for Selling a Home in Winter

 Turn On the Sound

 Don't neglect the aural ambiance.
 Have soft music playing throughout; light jazz or classical music is always soothing.
 If it's the festive season, nonreligious holiday music is a nice touch.
 Don't turn on a commercial radio station; instead stream your tunes from a computer or tablet, using iTunes or a service like Spotify, so that your music will be continuous.
 Mute the ringers on telephones and answering machines.

 Ease Up on the Scents

-If you're going to bake cookies or simmer spices in water on the stove, put out munchies so that prospective buyers aren't disappointed.
+If you're going to bake cookies or simmer spices in water on the stove, put out munchies, so prospective buyers aren't disappointed.
 More than one visitor has been lured into a room by a mouthwatering aroma, only to say sadly, "Oh, darn, I thought there were cookies in here!"
 Speaking of which...

 Serve Winter Foods

 Hot apple cider and cocoa make great beverage choices.
 Creamy soups and stews are delicious on a cold day; to avoid dealing with utensils, serve them in shooter glasses or paper cups.
 Otherwise, stick to finger foods.

 Provide Specific Information

 Take care when placing a card that says: "Not included in the sale."
 That tag makes a buyer want it, but you can play that later to your advantage.

 Plug indoor lamps into a timer to automatically turn on at times you're showing the house.
 Consider using motion sensors that light up in the evening when a buyer approaches your doorstep.
-Program your crock-pot to warm up soup at a designated time or your oven to bake or reheat breads or cookies.
+Program your crock-pot to warm up soup at a designated time or your oven to bake or reheat bread or cookies.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.